-Over the next year, the New England Conservatorium of Music and Friends of the Old Teachers’ College will work together to bring abandoned areas of the Armidale Teachers’ College back to life.
+Over the next year, New England Conservatorium of Music and Friends of the Old Teachers’ College will work together to bring abandoned areas of the Armidale Teachers’ College back to life.

 Our shared objectives are to maximise venue utilisation and community engagement, future-proof the Teachers’ College as a destination for students, teachers and visitors, and to increase connections with neighbouring cultural infrastructure.